Pumpkin Spice Snickerdoodle Brown Butter Pudding Cookies

 Whisk the dry ingredients for light and chewy cookies filled with warm spices.

-*As an Amazon Associate, Black Dog Salvage Furniture Paint and other Affiliates I earn from qualifying purchases*
+As an Amazon Associate, Black Dog Salvage Furniture Paint affiliate, and other Affiliate links I earn from qualifying purchases Use Code: C-L20 when visiting Black Dog Salvage Furniture Paint and RECEIVE 20% OFF!!

-Tip: I crack open each room temperature whole egg in a separate bowl before adding them to my recipes.
-This is a good idea in case the egg yolk is bad.
-Doing this prevents opening an egg with a bad egg yolk in the middle making your favorite cookies, desserts, or meals.
+Cindy’s Baking Tip: I crack each whole egg in a separate bowl before adding them to my recipes.
+This is a good way to know if the egg yolk is bad.
+Doing this prevents opening an egg with a bad egg yolk in the middle making your favorite cookies, desserts, or meals. â€‹

 Put the bowl in the refrigerator for some chill time, 10 minutes.

-Tip: Chilling cookie dough before baking prevents the cookies from expanding too much and holds on to their chewy texture.
-Skipping this step will result in flat cookies instead of a chewy pumpkin cookie with a chewy texture and chewy center.
+Cindy’s BakingTip: Giving the cookie dough chill time before baking is a great way to prevent the cookies from expanding too much and holding on to their chewy texture.
+Skipping this step may result in flat cookies instead of brown butter Snickerdoodle cookies with a chewy texture.

 In a separate bowl add the cinnamon sugar and set aside.

-Add a sheet of parchment paper to each baking sheet for the cookie dough balls.
+Add a sheet of parchment to each baking sheet for the cookie dough balls.
 The cookies should be in a single layer and approximately an inch apart.

-Make sure the edges of the cookies are slightly brown on the edges or they may be too chewy.
+Be sure the edges of the cookies are slightly brown on the edges or they may be too chewy.

 These pumpkin snickerdoodle cookies freeze extremely well.
 Store them in an airtight container in the freezer for up to 3 months.